Skip to content

 Embed the runtime

 The Metacore kernel is a Go library.
-You import it, configure it, and mount its routes onto your existing HTTP server.
+You import it, hand it a *gorm.DB, and mount its routes onto a Fiber router.
 There's no agent, no daemon, no SaaS — your binary owns the runtime.

 This page is the minimal embedding recipe.
 The deep dive — every config option, every subsystem, the full embedding API — lives in the Kernel docs.